twinysam/INSIDE-ARG/readme.md

 #### 9 piece puzzle

 Underneath the symbol of the sticker, there is one of nine different image textures comprised of little dots (which depending on the distance and angle, can be hard to be seen).
 When arranged together solving the mini-puzzle, [an image is formed](https://i.imgur.com/846shEE.jpg) (the letters A to I were added to identify each of the pieces).
-We had eventually contemplated that the solution was: `dat/534brn9653f9i8rnd` or `dat/534brn9653f9i8nmd`.

 **Chronology of events:**